 It’s important to be aware of the risk factors of diabetes and prediabetes so your loved ones can make educated decisions for their health.
 Prediabetes can go undetected for years, sometimes until it becomes a more serious health problem, such as type 2 diabetes.

-Race and ethnicity can also play a role: research shows that some African American, Hispanic or Latinx, American Indian, or Alaska Native people are at higher risk of contracting type 2 diabetes or prediabetes, as well as some Pacific Islander and Asian American people.
+Race and ethnicity can also play a role: research shows that some African American, Hispanic or Latinx, American Indian, or Alaska Native people are at higher risk of developing type 2 diabetes or prediabetes, as well as some Pacific Islander and Asian American people.

-Signs and risk factors for type 2 diabetes or prediabetes to watch out for in a loved one:
+Here are some signs and risk factors for type 2 diabetes or prediabetes to watch out for in a loved one: